 Philip Miller, Monsanto vice president for global regulatory affairs, said he didn’t see how the World Health Organization could reach this conclusion.
 Perhaps it’s not surprising he said that since Monsanto’s $15.9 billion of annual sales are closely tied to RoundUp and glyphosate.

 Monsanto lobbyist runs away when asked to drink “harmless” pesticide.

 The video’s lesson for lobbyists: eating your words is a lot safer than drinking the poison you help sell.

 How does Glyphosate work?

 Glyphosate inhibits an enzyme needed in the synthesis of the amino acids: tyrosine, tryptophan and phenylalanine.
-When a plant is prevented from making these proteins it can’t grow and in fact dies.
+When a plant can’t make these proteins it can’t grow and in fact dies.